 The Falls of Neuse Area plan is one of 22 area plans currently incorporated into the City of Raleigh Comprehensive Plan.
 The Falls of Neuse plan was adopted in 2006.
 It contains policies that cover land use, roadway improvements, and balancing development in an urban watershed area.

-Additional public comment period planned for Falls of Neuse area plan
+Second comment period now open for Falls of Neuse area plan.

 How to comment:

 By Phone: Call Jason Hardin, the project manager, at 919-996-2657.